7 Effective Classroom Management Strategies for Teens

 Tip: Use Poll Everywhere Competitions to set up a fun and interactive trivia game.

-Live polling, anonymous feedback, and interactive competitions from Poll Everywhere makes it easier to connect with your class and improve student engagement.
+Live polling, anonymous feedback, and interactive competitions from Poll Everywhere make it easier to connect with your class and improve student engagement.
 Quiz your students about their lives or ask them for feedback and suggestions on your lesson plans.
-Our Poll Everywhere Competitions gives you all the tools you need to create an unforgettable trivia tournament.
-Effective classroom management with teens is possible as long as you show patience and respect to your students and keep these seven tips handy.
+Our Poll Everywhere Competitions gives you all the tools to create an unforgettable trivia tournament.
+Effective classroom management with teens is possible if you show patience and respect to your students and keep these seven tips handy.